For the latest information on the booking in process for visits during this pandemic please see here.

 Once inside the gate area, you will be asked again if you are carrying any unauthorised items.
 Before you are allowed through, a member of staff will search you.
 A sniffer dog will be there too.
-Once they know that you have not got anything unauthorised with you, you will be taken into the visits hall.
+Once they know that you have not got anything unauthorised with you, you can enter the visits hall.
 You must then report to the Prison Officer at the desk.

 What’s it like inside the visits hall?

 Everyone is very friendly and helpful.
 There is a snacks bar providing hot and cold drinks and a variety of snacks and sweets.
 There is also a children’s play area, where activities are provided and the children can dip in and out of the area – but no food is allowed Although the area is staffed by volunteers, parents are responsible for their children at all times.

 What if I feel worried about a prisoner?